Light and strange vector resonances from lattice QCD at physical quark masses

-where each local field on the right-hand side is a pseudoscalar quark bilinear with the quantum numbers of a kaon or pion, as indicated by the label, e.g.~${K^+(x) = \overline{s}(x)\gamma_5 u(x)}$.
-We momentum-project these
+where each local field on the right-hand side is a pseudoscalar quark bilinear with the quantum numbers of a kaon or pion, as indicated by the label, e.g.~${K^+(x) = \overline{s}(x)\gamma_5 u(x)}$. -project these: